Isla-lab/mctsspibb/README.md

 ## Prerequisites

-The project is implemented in Python 3.10, Ubuntu 20.04.5 LTS (for the full list of requirements please refer to file requirements.txt)
+The project is implemented in Python 3.10 and tested on Ubuntu 20.04.5 LTS (for the full list of requirements please refer to file requirements.txt)

 ## Usage